 For example, look at the incident of the sinking of an Indian cargo vessel in the Bay of Biscay in the mid-90s.
 This vessel was stuck in heavy weather in the Bay of Biscay.

 During heavy rolling, lashing of the steel plates loaded in one of the holds gave way.
 Loose steel plates holed the ship side.

 Water started to ingress.
 Master had enough time to declare the emergency and save many lives.
 But he insisted that the situation is under control.

 He kept people engaged in temporary repair of the irreparable ship side.
 The result was, few survived but most lost their life including the Master himself.

-Sinking of El Faro
+The sinking of El Faro

-The sinking of vessel El Faro has been in the news for the last couple of years.
+The sinking of the vessel El Faro has been in the news for the last couple of years.
 In Oct 2015, the vessel El Faro sank with its 33 crew members when it was caught in Hurricane Joaquin, near the Crooked Island, Bahamas.